parallelworks/parsl_mpi/README.md

 experimentation/debugging/development because it provides scripts that are designed to run directly on a cluster (i.e. manually) rather than being launched via a workflow.

+In particular, the `run_on_cluster` directory archives experimentation using Parsl and Flux together (via Parsl's `FluxExecutor`).
+As we gain additional experience with this framework, Flux will be integrated into PW-launched workflows at the top level.

 ## Apps

 Parsl apps are defined as `bash_app` decorated functions in the `workflow_apps.py` script.
 The OpenMPI code is compiled by `compile_mpi_hello_world_ompi` and executed by `compile_mpi_hello_world_ompi_localprovider` or `compile_mpi_hello_world_ompi_slurmprovider`, depending on the selected provider (see execution), multiple times in parallel as defined by the `repeats` workflow input parameter.